Learn about all of the sleep training methods and ways to survive the process and find the method that’s right for you…

 Try To Be Consistent

 Any sleep training method takes patience (especially if you’ve been co-sleeping).

 Try to understand the big change your little one is going through as they adjust to falling asleep on their own, within their own space.

 Consistency is key, as any new routine you develop will most likely be fought against by your child – especially as they get older.

 Don’t Be Afraid To Ask For Help

-Also, while I don’t like to admit that I’ve taken advice from anyone (because I’m just that stubborn sometimes), my MIL and mom are true fountains of knowledge.
+Also, while I don’t like to admit that I’ve taken advice from anyone (because I’m just that stubborn sometimes), my mother-in-law and mom are true fountains of knowledge.